How to choose a business idea

 If you don’t have much money to get started, rule out any business idea that requires a large upfront investment (unless you have a plan for funding your new business - check out our Guide to Funding a New Business for ideas)

 Think about products or services that cost the least to offer but make a good profit, like turning potatoes into chips.
 Consider whether you can charge more by offering a ‘premium’ product or service.

 If a product or service is going to cost more than someone is likely to want to pay for it, rule that business idea out too.
 For example, you might be able to crochet beautiful baby blankets.
 But if that takes 20 hours at £15 per hour, people are more likely to buy one from Primark.
 You’d have a much smaller market.
 Find out more about pricing strategy.

 By now, you should have a good idea of:

 What could actually work

 This should be your shortlist of business ideas.
 From here, you need to select an idea and begin researching in more detail.
 Check out our articles on market research to learn more.

-If you’ve got a great idea for a business and want to check out your finance options, take a look at our affordable Start Up Loan calculator to see how much you could borrow.
+If you’ve got a great idea for a business and want to check out your finance options, take a look at our affordable Start Up Loan calculator.

 You can use our help guide on How To Start Your Own Business to get started.